Henry Morgentaler: Other legal troubles

 In 1976, the Disciplinary Committee of the Professional Corporation of Physicians of Quebec suspended Morgentaler's medical licence for a year as a result of his conviction for having performed an illegal abortion.
 As he operated outside hospitals and without a Therapeutic Abortion Committee, all his abortions were illegal.
 According to Catherine Dunphy's 1996 biography of Morgentaler, the committee "commented on 'an attitude which is primarily directed to protecting his fees.
 No really valid interview is held before proceeding with the abortion.
 This behaviour confers a mercenary character in the doctor-patient relationship.
-This committee is incapable of reconciling this behaviour with the humanitarian concern that the accused invoked throughout his defence.'"
+This committee is incapable of reconciling this behaviour with the humanitarian concern that the accused invoked throughout his defence'."

-The Montreal Gazette reported in 1974, that according to police evidence, Morgentaler was re-using disposable vacurettes, against the manufacturer's instructions which stated that they "cannot be re-used".
-The Gazette reported that when contacted, Morgentaler stated that earlier model Vacurettes "could occasionally be used more than once", but he insisted that "whether someone uses a Vacurette once or twice has nothing to do with practising good medicine."
+The Montreal Gazette reported in 1974 that, according to police evidence, Morgentaler was re-using disposable vacurettes, against the manufacturer's instructions which stated that they "cannot be re-used".
+The Gazette reported that when contacted, Morgentaler stated that earlier model Vacurettes "could occasionally be used more than once", but he insisted that "whether someone uses a Vacurette once or twice has nothing to do with practising good medicine".
 A 1991 Alberta Report article reports that he now denied having re-used vacurettes, but it also reported that according to The Gazettes lawyers, Morgentaler never took any legal action against that paper.

 In 1973, on the basis of Morgentaler's public statements that he had performed thousands of abortions, the Quebec Ministry of Revenue ordered him to pay $354,799 in unpaid income taxes.
 Morgentaler settled out of court a few years later, paying $101,000.

 Honours and awards

 Morgentaler was the first president of the Humanist Association of Canada (HAC) from 1968 to 1999.
 He remained the organization's honorary president until his death in 2013.
 The HAC bestowed on him its Lifetime Achievement Award on August 3, 2008, in Toronto, Ontario, during its 40th-anniversary celebration convention, the largest Humanist convention in the nation's history.

 In 1973, Morgentaler was one of the signers of the second Humanist Manifesto.
 The American Humanist Association named him the 1975 Humanist of the Year, along with Betty Friedan, author of The Feminine Mystique.

-In 1989 Morgentaler received the "Maggie" Award, the highest honor of the Planned Parenthood Federation, in tribute to their founder, Margaret Sanger.
+In 1989, Morgentaler received the "Maggie" Award, the highest honour of the Planned Parenthood Federation, in tribute to their founder, Margaret Sanger.

 On June 16, 2005, the University of Western Ontario conferred an honorary Doctor of Laws degree upon Morgentaler; this was his first honorary degree.
 This decision by UWO's senate honorary degrees committee generated opposition from Canadian anti-abortion organizations.
 12,000 signatures were acquired on a petition asking the UWO to reverse its decision to honour Morgentaler and several protest rallies were held, including one on the day the honorary degree was bestowed.
 A counter-petition, supporting the UWO's decision, gained over 10,000 signatures.